Social Justice Fund

 - Projects that address the digital divide in BIPOC communities and schools

 - Projects that address parent advocacy for education, pay equity, and civic engagement

 This funding category will be allocated to community organizations who seek to grow their own capacity as non-profit entities, and, for organizations who wish to implement more holistic programs on diversity, equity and inclusion within the populations they serve, or within their own organization.

-You are a part of a Community United that fights to ensure no one is left behind.
-That fights for positive, systemic change in the lives of families, children, business owners, and individuals across the Denver-Boulder region.
+You are a part of a Community United that fights for positive, systemic change in the lives of families, children, business owners, and individuals across the Metro Denver region.